Understanding Indecent Assault Statutes in Texas

 Additionally, making someone, without their consent, come in contact with another person's bodily fluid, such as their semen, vaginal fluid, saliva, urine, or feces, is prohibited.

 What's the Difference Between Indecent Assault and Sexual Assault in TX?

 Both indecent assault and sexual assault laws are concerned with non-consensual sexual contact, but they are separate crimes.
 Indecent assault is considered a lesser offense because it prohibits groping.
 Sexual assault, on the other hand, is concerned with the unlawful sexual penetration of another person and is a felony.

-What Are the Penalties for Indecent Assault?
+What Are the Penalties for Indecent Assault in TX?

 In September of 2019, Texas lawmakers changed the State's indecent assault law.
 Previously, the offense was charged as a Class C misdemeanor.
 If a person was convicted of the offense, they would be subject only to a $500 fine and could not be incarcerated for the offense.
 After the law was amended, the crime became a Class A misdemeanor.
 In addition to a $4,000 fine, a person found guilty of this offense could be sentenced to jail for up to 1 year.